crate/cratedb-mcp/README.md

 }
 ```

-#### VS Code Copilot Chat
+#### VS Code

-Add the following configuration to your VS Code settings:
+[Add an MCP server to your VS Code user settings] to enable the MCP server
+across all workspaces in your `settings.json` file.
 ```json
 {
   "mcp": {